aquasecurity/tfsec/docs/checks/aws/rds/encrypt-cluster-storage-data.md

 title: There is no encryption specified or encryption is disabled on the RDS Cluster.
 ---

+# There is no encryption specified or encryption is disabled on the RDS Cluster.

 ### Default Severity: <span class="severity high">high</span>

 ### Explanation